 This information will allow registration officers to cross check the information to confirm the person is who they say they are before he/she can be added to the register.

 You can register to vote online making it much easier and quicker.
 This step by step guide to online voter registration explains how simple it is.
 The short video below explains the importance of being registered to vote.

 Fill in your name, address, date of birth and other information.
 You'll also need your National Insurance number, which can be found on your National Insurance card, or in official paperwork such as payslips, or letters about benefits or tax credits.

-When your information is verified, we will send you a letter to confirm that you will be included on the electoral register.
+When your information is verified, we will send you a letter to confirm that you will be included on the Register.

 No access to the internet?

 If you do not have internet access, you can use computers in local libraries and internet cafes, or you can apply to register by telephone, using the Voter Registration Helpline (01642) 526196.
-(Please note you will still need to provide your date of birth and national insurance number).
-We can also send you a paper registration from for you to fill in and send back to us.
+Otherwise, we can also send you a paper registration form for you to fill in and send back to us.

 Who can register to vote?